shellRaining/devtools.nvim/README.md

 ## Usage

-You can use the `DevToolsStartLog` command to start logging
+You can use the `DevToolsStartLog` command to start logging, `DevtoolsClearLog` to clear the log file